 Quilotoa loop day 2: Trek from Insilivi to Chugchilan; overnight at Black Sheep Inn.

 Quilotoa loop day 3: Trek from Chugchilan to Quilotoa.
-Take a 20-minute public bus ride from Quilotoa to Zumbahua, take a 70-minute connecting bus ride from Zumbahua to Latacunga; overnight at Hotel Endamo.
+Take a 20-minute public bus ride from Quilotoa to Zumbahua, and take a 70-minute connecting bus ride from Zumbahua to Latacunga; overnight at Hotel Endamo.

 Complete Guide for Traditional Quilotoa Loop Trek (beginning in Sigchos)